ivan-markov-666/file-copy-project/README.md

 As you can see, there are four types of arguments we can provide:

 - `--dir` or `-d` - provide the path to the project we want to scan
-- `--blacklist` or `-b` - provide the path to the blacklist.txt file where we can specify directories and files to skip
+- `--blacklist` or `-b` - provide the path to the blacklist.txt file, where we can specify directories and files to skip
 - `--output` or `-o` - provide the path to the file where we want to save the content of all files and directories
-- `--env` or `-e` - flag that indicates whether to include the content of .env files (by default they are skipped)
+- `--env` or `-e` - flag that indicates whether to include the content of .env files (by default, they are skipped)
-- `--strip-comments` or `-s` - flag that indicates whether to remove comments from the content of files (by default they are not removed)
+- `--strip-comments` or `-s` - flag that indicates whether to remove comments from the content of files (by default, they are not removed)

 It can remove comments for the following languages: